kianpu34593/asebasic/README.md

 </div>

 #### STEP 0: Cif File Preparation
 Before downloading your favorite material's cif file, you want to create a directory to store it.
 Since you already spent time creating one directory, why not create a directory to store the final database as well?
 Luckily, a big directory creation function is implemented.

 You can create the input and ouput directories as following:
 ```html
 from actgpaw import utils as ut
 ut.create_big_dire()
 ```
+You should get the following sub-directories:
 ```bash
 actgpaw_demo/
 ├── final_database